-Observance of Safe Motherhood and World Health Day:
+Observanceof Safe Motherhood and World Health Day:

 As a part of awareness building, important days were observed on a regular basis.
-In collaboration with government and other health related NGOs, ESDO has jointly observed the Safe Motherhood Day and World Health Day.
+In collaboration with government and other health related NGOs,ESDO has jointly observed the Safe Motherhood Day and World Health Day.
 Colorful rallies, discussion meetings, involvement with the community clinics etc were the main focus of these day observation programs.

+Human Resources for Health (HRH) project

-Donor : Plan International Bangladesh Working Area: .
-60 community clinic under 16 union of Patgram and Kaliganj Upazilla of Lalmonirhat district.
-Period: July ,2012 to Budget for the year: Budget for July'12 to Jun'13 is Tk.
-48,90304 of the HRH project is to improved maternal and neonatal health status of poor women, girls and boys in Bangladesh.
+Donor: Plan International Bangladesh

+Working Area: .
+60 community clinic under 16 union of Patgram and Kaliganj Upazilla of

+Period: July ,2012 to

+Budget for the year: Budget for July'12 to Jun'13 is Tk.
+48,90304

+The Ultimate Outcome of the HRH project is to improved maternal and neonatal health status of poor women, girls and boys in Bangladesh.
-The Ultimate Outcome

-Intermediate Outcome

-(ITO) is improved maternal and neonatal health services provided to the poor by trained nurse midwives and community skilled birth attendants.
+Intermediate Outcome (ITO) is improved maternal and neonatal health services provided to the poor by trained nurse midwives and community skilled birth attendants.
 LAMB-trained CSBAs would be expected to provide high-quality midwifery services, thus improving access for the poorest women in areas where CSBAs are deployed.